VJftw/vjpatel.me/vjpatel/content/study/msc-computing-and-security/term-2/7ccsmsia-software-engineering-of-internet-applications/notes.markdown

 The goal of development is to solve problems in the **real world**. *Structuring* and *abstraction* are critical as the real world is complex.
 Models are built in the early development phases with a goal of specifying the requirements and precisely whilst avoiding a premature commitment to algorithms or data-structures.

+The **goal of models** is to specify the requirements clearly and precisely whilst not prematurely committing into any algorithm or data-structure.

 * **Structuring** serves to organise/decompose the problem/solution.
 * **Abstraction** aims to eliminate insignificant details.